COSC310-Team12/ToDoList/README.md

 **TagClickListener** is an interface implemented by the **AddTagActivity**.
 It contains the onDeleteClick() method.

-**GradeReceieved** is an activity where the user can enter the grade they receieved on an assignemnt

-**totalGrade** is an activty where the user can input grade weight of an assignment.

 Test code is contained in **EditToDoActivityUnitTest**

 ## Documentation for Assignment 3